 March 31, December 31,

-2021 2020
+2022 2021

 Senior Notes due 2026 420,000 420,000

-Less: Bond repurchases (12,385) (7,660)
+Less: Bond repurchases (131,635) (131,635)

-Total long-term debt 407,615 412,340
+Total long-term debt 288,365 288,365

-Less: Unamortized issuance costs (5,972) (6,286)
+Less: Unamortized issuance costs (3,507) (3,688)

-401,643 406,054
+284,858 284,677

 On August 3, 2016, the Group completed the issuance of debt securities (the Senior Notes) at an aggregate face amount of \$420 million with maturity date on August 15, 2026.
 The Senior Notes bear interest at a rate of 5.625% per annum, payable semi-annually in arrears on each February 15 and August 15 commencing on February 15, 2017.
 The Senior Notes are redeemable, in whole or in part, at the option of the Group, at any time on or after August 15, 2021.
-During 2020, the Group consummated open market repurchases and cancellations of its bonds totaling \$7,660, reducing the amount of outstanding debt securities (the Senior Notes) to an aggregate face amount of \$412,340.
-The repurchases resulted in a loss of \$353 included in other expenses in the consolidated statement of profit or loss for the year 2020.
-During the three months ended March 31, 2021, the Group consummated open market repurchases and cancellations of its bonds totaling \$4,725, reducing the amount of the outstanding Senior Notes to an aggregate face amount of \$407,615.
-The repurchases during the three months ended March 31, 2021 resulted in a loss of \$226 included in other expenses in the accompanying consolidated statement of profit or loss.
+During 2021 and 2020, the Group consummated open market repurchases, redemptions and cancellations of its bonds totaling \$123,975 and \$7,660, respectively, reducing the amount of outstanding debt securities (the Senior Notes) at both March 31, 2022 and December 31, 2021, to an aggregate face amount of \$288,365.
+For the three months ended March 31, 2022 and 2021, the repurchases and redemptions resulted in losses of \$0 and \$226, respectively, included in other expenses in the accompanying consolidated statement of profit or loss.
 The indebtedness evidenced by the Senior Notes constitutes a general unsecured senior obligation of FAGE International S.A. and ranks pari passu in right of payment with all other senior indebtedness and ranks senior in right of payment to all subordinated indebtedness of FAGE International S.A.

 The Senior Notes Indenture contains certain covenants that, among other things, limit the type and amount of additional indebtedness that may be incurred by FAGE International S.A. and its subsidiaries and impose certain limitations on investments, loans and advances, sales or transfers of assets, liens, dividends and other payments, the ability of FAGE International S.A. and its subsidiaries to enter into sale-leaseback transactions, certain transactions with affiliates and certain mergers.
-The Group was in compliance with the terms of the Senior Notes Indenture as of March 31, 2021.
+The Group was in compliance with the terms of the Senior Notes Indenture as of March 31, 2022.